kumardillip/kubeadm-installation-1.26.0/README (2).md

   Each instance should have a minimum of 4GB of ram
 ## Step 1 - Run this on all the machines
-- Switch to an interactive session as a root user is the following:
+- Switch to an interactive session as a root user :

           sudo su
 - Kubeadm | kubectl | kubelet install